Azure/AzureAD-App-Docs/articles/en-us/worksmobile/sso_configure.md

 To configure Azure AD integration with worksmobile, you need the following items:

 - An Azure AD subscription
-- A worksmobile single-sign on enabled subscription
+- A worksmobile single sign-on enabled subscription

 > **Note:**
 > To test the steps in this tutorial, we do not recommend using a production environment.